inoio/hsts-hpkp-playground/Readme.md

 ```
 openssl x509 -in my-certificate.crt -pubkey -noout | openssl rsa -pubin -outform der | openssl dgst -sha256 -binary | openssl enc -base64
 ```

-You can find suggested implementations of HSTS and HPKP in the according branches.

 Troubleshooting
 ---------------